send

 Whether to send raw data, i.e., not calling the protocol's encode method.
 The default is false, which means the protocol's encode method will be called automatically.

-true indicates that the data has been successfully written to the socket send buffer of the connection's operating system layer.
+true means that the data has been successfully written to the socket send buffer at the operating system level for this connection.

-null indicates that the data has been written to the application layer send buffer of the connection, waiting to be written to the socket send buffer of the system layer.
+null means that the data has been written to the application layer send buffer for this connection, waiting to be written to the system-level socket send buffer.

-false indicates that the sending failed, possibly because the client connection has been closed, or the application layer send buffer of the connection is full.
+false means that the send operation failed.
+The failure reasons may include that the client connection has been closed or that the application layer send buffer for this connection is full.

 Note

-, it only means that the data has been successfully written to the socket send buffer of the connection’s operating system, but does not imply that the data has been successfully sent to the receiving socket buffer of the peer, let alone that the peer application has read the data from the local socket receive buffer.
-However, as long as send does not return false and the network is not disconnected, and the client receives normally, the data can basically be regarded as being delivered to the other party.
+The return value true from send indicates that the data has been successfully written to the operating system's socket send buffer for this connection, but it does not mean that the data has been successfully sent to the counterpart's socket receive buffer, nor does it indicate that the counterpart's application has read the data from the local socket receive buffer.
+However, as long as send does not return false and the network is not disconnected, and the client is receiving normally, the data can essentially be considered to be 100% delivered to the other party.

-Since the data in the socket send buffer is asynchronously sent to the peer by the operating system, the operating system does not provide a corresponding confirmation mechanism to the application layer.
-Therefore, the application layer cannot know when the data in the socket send buffer starts to be sent, and the application layer cannot know whether the data in the socket send buffer has been successfully sent.
-For these reasons, Workerman cannot directly provide a message confirmation interface.
+Since the data in the socket send buffer is sent asynchronously to the other party by the operating system, and the operating system does not provide an acknowledgment mechanism for the application layer, the application layer cannot know when the data in the socket send buffer starts being sent, nor can the application layer know whether the data in the socket send buffer was sent successfully.
+For these reasons, Workerman cannot directly provide a message acknowledgment interface.

-If the business needs to ensure that each message is received by the client, a confirmation mechanism can be added in the business logic.
-The confirmation mechanism may vary depending on the specific business requirements, and even for the same business, the confirmation mechanism can have multiple methods.
+If the business requires ensuring that every message is received by the client, an acknowledgment mechanism can be added at the business level.
+The acknowledgment mechanism may vary depending on the business, and even the same business's acknowledgment mechanism can have multiple methods.

-For example, a chat system can use this confirmation mechanism.
-Store each message in the database, and each message has a field indicating whether it has been read.
-When the client receives a message, it sends a confirmation packet to the server, and the server marks the corresponding message as read.
-When the client connects to the server (usually when the user logs in or reconnects after disconnection), it queries the database for unread messages, and if there are any, sends them to the client.
-Similarly, when the client receives a message, it notifies the server that it has been read.
+For example, a chat system could use an acknowledgment mechanism like this: Store each message in a database, with each message having a "read" field.
+Each time the client receives a message, it sends an acknowledgment packet to the server, which marks the corresponding message as read.
+When the client connects to the server (usually when the user logs in or reconnects after a disconnection), it queries the database for any unread messages, and if any exist, the server sends them to the client.
+Similarly, the client notifies the server when it has read the messages.
 This way, it can ensure that each message is received by the other party.
-Of course, developers can also use their own confirmation logic.
+Of course, developers can also use their own acknowledgment logic.

 Example